 Why ask about pain?

-- Pain can continue even when disease activity appears to be well managed; it is important to ask explicitly about pain, rather than make inferences from the clinical examination.
+- Pain does not necessarily correlate with disease activity, it is important to ask explicitly about pain rather than make inferences from the clinical examination.

 - Not talking about pain does not mean that pain is not there.

 - Asking about pain at every assessment allows evaluation of previous pain management and identification of any new and/or evolving pain.

 - Pain assessment is a multi-dimensional observational assessment of a child/young person’s experience of pain and should consider the type, significance and context of pain.